 You could use this same approach if, as part of your monetization strategy for your blogs or sites, you've signed up for text links ads.
 The more content, the more potential text links ads, and thus, greater earnings for you.

 For sites that allow inclusion of product capsules, write actual product-related articles and earn when someone purchases the product via your capsule.

 Writers often create a page of content, then include product capsules.
-Certainly, one can do this here at HubPages but why not turn things around by writing with actual products in mind so that you capitalize on the power of product capsules by creating web content around popular products?
+Certainly, one can do this here at HubPages but why not turn things around by writing about actual products?
+This has proven far more effective than merely including a capsule.

-For example, if someone writes an article about how to curb acne and includes product capsules featuring acne products, can you see the potential in a page that not only tells readers how to curb acne using certain products but one that conveniently offers products designed to do just that?
+For example, if someone writes an article about how to curb acne and decsribes a product that works and how and why it works, can you see the potential in a page that not only tells readers how to curb acne using a certain product and then includes a capsule as to where it can be purchased?

-If your web content discusses a problem then points readers to a product that offers a solution, pointing your readers to that solution increases your chance of earning higher web revenue.
+If your web content discusses a problem then points readers to a product that offers a solution, this increases your chance of earning from product capsules.

 Formatting Your Articles for Ad Block Placement